Ceralor/hass-pyscript-hue_assistant/README.md

 ```

 It's recommended to use the `secrets.yaml` file for adding the username, as shown above.
 Additionally a static IP for your bridge, configured as a static DHCP assignment in your router, is recommended, but you may also use the mDNS name "Philips-hue.local" if your bridge is named such for resolution.

+To install Hue Assistant, clone this repo into your `pyscript/apps` directory in your Home Assistant configuration, creating the `apps` subdirectory if it does not already exist.
+Updates can be installed by pulling the latest commit from `main`.